hebmetalmesh/hebmetalmesh.github.io/_posts/2026-07-08-zoo-mesh-installation-guide.md

 - **Finer mesh** requires more careful tensioning to prevent sagging
 - **Inspect regularly** for bird damage or attempted escapes

+📋 Before you install, know your specs.
+Proper installation starts with selecting the right materials.
+For a complete reference on bird-specific zoo mesh specifications—including aperture size, cable diameter, and material grade requirements for finches to eagles—see our detailed guide: [Aviary Mesh Guide: Choosing the Right Zoo Mesh for Bird Enclosures](https://hebmetalmesh.github.io/posts/aviary-mesh-guide/).
+Get the specs right before you start tensioning.

 ### Primate Enclosures

 - **Handwoven mesh** offers flexibility that allows it to drape and conform to complex, organic shapes, rock formations, and uneven terrain